How to Identify and Control Broadleaf Weeds

 As their name suggests, broadleaf weeds are unwanted plants with wide leaves.
 According to Clemson University, many broadleaf weeds are dicots, which are a separate group from grasses.
 Many common lawn weeds belong to this group of plants.

-• Wider leaves
+• Large, wide leaves

 • Netted veins, where the main leaf vein branches out into smaller veins